Our rapidly changing environment is profoundly altering our brains and minds.

 Mental Wellbeing

-We track evolving mental wellbeing across the globe through the Mental Health Million project, identify key socio-cultural factors that can lead to strategies to preventatively address the generational decline, and enable Organizations, Schools and Universities to measure and manage mental wellbeing through preventative strategies and appropriate resource allocation.
+We track evolving mental wellbeing across the globe through the Global Mind Project (previously the Mental Health Million Project), identify key socio-cultural factors that can lead to strategies to preventatively address the generational decline, and enable Organizations, Schools and Universities to measure and manage mental wellbeing through preventative strategies and appropriate resource allocation.

 Centers for Human Brain and Mind